jschnab/systems_design/key-value-store/README.md

 To refactor this module, we should:

-* Use the word 'table' instead of namespace.
+* (done) Use the word 'table' instead of namespace.
 * Have the `table_insert` function not take a WAL command as a parameter, WAL commands should only be the concern of the table module.